hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 An example of hardened modules would be a Linux Web App in Azure.
 It needs to be configured with encryption, a range of allowed capacities for cost reasonableness, and authentication.
 But also, to actually be useful, that web app needs storage and a managed identity (service principal in Azure lingo) to communicate with that storage.

 So here are two scenarios - one that builds the monolith, an opinionated construct of all the things I need for a web app, versus independent components.
-Here are two approaches to building hardened modules and how without planning that hardened module becomes a deployment pattern.
+These demonstrate how, without planning, that module becomes an complex, unstable, unmaintainable, fragile, and unreusable burden.

 ### The Monolith